 Think about why you might want to labor at home for as long as possible and what kind of environment you want to labor in.
 Would you prefer to have a homebirth?
 What are your current techniques for relaxation?
 How will they help when labor starts?
 Is your birth partner familiar with your current coping techniques so they can translate them into helping you when the time comes?

 Think about birth affirmations and what you want to invite to your birth.
-Write your birth plan, call it birth preferences, and discuss it with your provider.
+Write your birth plan, call it birth preferences or birth wishes, and discuss it with your provider.

 Have your partner read The Birth Partner and then discuss your expectations for not only labor, but also postpartum.
 Create a postpartum plan.
 Have you considered a hiring a postpartum doula?
 Will you have a support system in place once the baby is born?
 Sign up or have someone sign you up for takethemameal.com.
 When the time comes, strongly consider taking everyone up on those offers of help with your laundry, dishes, vacuum etc. so you can plan to spend your first few weeks just snuggling with your baby.

 I absolutely encourage you to do all the “fun” planning, but I urge you to put as much effort into preparing for these parts of your journey.
 Think of how many options you will miss out on if you don’t inform yourself about them.